ph1-xyz/Phazerville-Wiki/MIDI-Input.md

 - **None** - disabled
 - **Note#** - semitone-quantized pitch CV
 - **Trig** - standard trigger pulse from _NoteOn_
-  - overrides Clock pulses at corresponding trigger input
+  - generates Clock pulses at corresponding trigger input
 - **Gate** - held high at _NoteOn_, respecting polyphony; goes low when all Notes are Off
-  - overrides trigger input Gate, but does not generate a Clock pulse
+  - holds trigger input high, but does not generate a Clock pulse
 - **Veloc** - Positive CV from the _Velocity_ of the most recent _NoteOn_
 - **CC#** (auto-learn) - Positive CV from assigned _CC#_
-  - replaces Mod wheel, which is just _CC#1_
   - when selected, it will display `CC#-1` until a MIDI CC message on the selected MIDI Channel is received, at which point it latches onto the CC# of the message.
 Basically, select CC mode and wiggle a knob to auto-learn!
 - **Aft** - Positive CV from _Aftertouch_
 - **Bend** - Bipolar CV from _Pitch Bend_